DanielaSlavutin/AI_Driven_Cybersecurity/SMB Ghostbusters - Final Project/README.md

 ## Rationale & Objective

 In many critical sectors today (such as healthcare, manufacturing plants and water/electricity utilities), legacy computing infrastructures and outdated communication protocols (e.g., SMBv1/v2) are still widely deployed.
-These environments are highly susceptible to modern ransomware outbreaks, where traditional signature-based security tools often fail against zero-day or evolved variants.
+These environments are highly susceptible to advanced cyber threats, ranging from aggressive worm propagation to devastating ransomware outbreaks, where traditional signature-based security tools consistently fail against zero-day or evasive variants.

 This project introduces a proactive solution: an unsupervised ML defense system that models and learns the organization's baseline of legitimate network behavior.
-By doing so, it detects minute statistical deviations during a ransomware's lateral movement or deployment phases, automatically translating complex neural network outputs into structured, actionable SOC analyst reports in RT.
+By doing so, it detects minute statistical deviations during a malware's lateral movement or deployment phases, automatically translating complex neural network outputs into structured, actionable SOC analyst reports in RT.

 ---